 You don't get the freedom of a wireless mouse with the Logitech G502 Hero, but at the same time that also means you don't need to worry about recharging or replacing batteries.
 A worthy successor to the also excellent Logitech G502, and available at a very competitive price as well.

-HyperX continues its impressive entry into the high-end gaming peripherals market with this well-specced, RGB lit gaming mouse.
+HyperX continues its impressive entry into the gaming peripherals market with this well-specced, RGB lit gaming mouse that will be FPS gamers' affordable dream

 The HyperX Pulsefire Surge sports a 16,000 DPI sensor, buttons backed by 50 million click rated Omron switches, on-board memory to store user profiles, and a "Light Ring" lighting system that provides 360-degree RGB effects.